mehedishakeel/Resolvify/README.md

 # 🎧 Resolvify

-**Resolvify** is a simple, modern, Linux-only GUI application built with PyQt5 that lets you convert OBS video/audio recordings using `ffmpeg`.
+**Resolvify** is a simple, modern, Linux-only GUI application built with PyQt5 that lets you convert OBS video/audio recordings into a format that support in Davinchi Resolve.
 Drag and drop your files, choose a conversion type, and click convert.
-Perfect for video editors who need quick conversions for DaVinci Resolve, YouTube, or podcast audio.
+This app is Perfect for video editors who need quick conversions for DaVinci Resolve, YouTube, or podcast audio.

 ![Resolvify Screenshot](appscreenshot.png) <!-- Replace with actual image path -->

 ---